 This app claims to cross photography with the potential to earn extra cash… which definitely intrigued me, as I am both an amateur photographer and lover of all apps that can earn me extra spending money.

-But is Iconzoomer a good choice?
+Iconzoomer sounds interesting enough, but is it a good choice?
 Does it really work?
 Will it pay you enough to make it worth your while?

 These were the questions I had in my mind as I got started… so I downloaded the app and decided to give it a try.